FriendsOfShopware/FroshThumbnailProcessor/README.md

 This plugins allows you to use variable thumbnails, if your filesystem (or storage-adapter) supports.
 It will add parameters to original image paths.
+So you are able to save storage and add new thumbnails on the fly.

 ## Install

 Download the plugin from the release page and enable it in shopware.

 ## Usage
 You can activate using of Thumbnail Processor in plugin.
 Clear all caches after changing settings.
 This will access all thumbnails variable from original image.
 The thumbnail-files won't be needed anymore.